In Japan, hotels lose out on Olympic bet as coronavirus spreads | MarketScreener

 The real estate boom in Osaka had already added 21,000 new hotel rooms between 2015 to 2018.
 Now many of them, like those at the newly opened Hotel Vista Osaka Namba, are sitting empty.

 Hisao Ikawa opened the 121-room hotel last month on the same day Japan encouraged schools to shutter across the country.

-Sitting in front of a giant mural of a golden tiger in the lobby of his empty hotel, Ikawa said there was "no point" trying to woo overseas travelers right now.
+Sitting in front of a giant mural of a golden tiger in the lobby of his empty hotel, Ikawa said there was "no point" trying to woo overseas travellers right now.

-"We're controlling prices and trying to get even a small number of domestic tourists and business travelers," Ikawa said, a difficult task as Osaka has emerged as one of the clusters of coronavirus cases in Japan.
+"We're controlling prices and trying to get even a small number of domestic tourists and business travellers," Ikawa said, a difficult task as Osaka has emerged as one of the clusters of coronavirus cases in Japan.

 The Japan City Hotel Association, which represents over 200 mid-range business hotels across the country, said it expects a spate of bankruptcies this year if the outbreak continues through the summer and the government doesn't step in.

-"We'd built our hotels with the belief that the country was going to shift toward welcoming tourists.
+"We'd built our hotels with the belief that the country was going to shift towards welcoming tourists.
 But now with the public refusing to go out, we're the ones who are first to fall victim," said Tsuguyoshi Shimizu, the president of the association.

-Japan's tourism agency said in 2017 that consumption by international and domestic travelers supported 4.7 million jobs in the country and accounted for 5% of the economy.
+Japan's tourism agency said in 2017 that consumption by international and domestic travellers supported 4.7 million jobs in the country and accounted for 5% of the economy.
 A recent report by a Japanese corporate research firm said 12 hospitality companies, including a cruise operator, had already gone bankrupt since the outbreak of the virus, with many of these closures focused in western Japan.

 Industry groups have sought additional government aid to weather the downturn.
 Japan is considering stimulus measures of at least $137 billion to combat the economic fallout from the coronavirus, sources say, joining global efforts to cushion the blow from the pandemic.